 The rest of the main living area has white walls and lots of natural sunlight so the view into the dining room is cozy and warm.

 So now you know that one way to achieve a Wes Anderson inspired room is to try color blocking!!
 Just shop your house for a minimal color palette and make sure to have monochromatic groupings in each color.
-If you need a little more help with the decorating process, sign up for my free 5 day email course!

 I was blown away by my friends’ Wes Anderson inspired projects and they all fantastic tips for creating his signature style.
 Next on the list, is PMQ for Two.